 Patalavaca – LPA Airport: €5.25.

 Puerto Rico – LPA Airport: €5.45.

 You can buy any ticket as you enter the bus, just tell the driver your destination.
 They are very helpful in assisting you with direction.
 However to save money and get a discount as it is possible to buy a card online.

 Paying on the bus in cash is always possible but be aware that not always the exact change can be given.
 It is preferable to you have the exact amount for the fare in coins.

-The good thing is this card itself is free, just reloading must be paid with a minimum amount of €15.
+The good thing is that this card itself is free.
+Reloading must be paid with a minimum amount of €15.

 When you get on the bus it a passenger has to scan their card and you must then remember to scan it again when you get off the bus.
-Then the correct amount will be charged on your TRANSGC card.
+Then the correct amount will be charged to your TRANSGC card.
 The good thing is if you do not have enough funds loaded on the card when you leave the bus, the deficit will be deducted the next time you top up the card.

 Note: At the beginning of 2018 Dogs, cats, ferrets and birds can now travel on Global buses.
 They must be in good hygienic and physical conditions.
 Only one pet per person allowed.

 Pets must be on the knee of the person in a transport waterproof base box/carrier not exceeding 60cm x 35cm x 35cm.